 It has become a common narrative: A city, region or a country launches its new visual identity, only to learn that its habitants hate the logo’s guts.
 From Toronto to South Australia, and from Caribbean’s to Latin America nobody seems to be happy with the brands that are supposed to represent them.
 Sadly, this has become a pandemic: According to global research, 86% of place branding projects fail within a year of introduction.
 Why?
 It’s partly because places don’t know exactly what needs to be branded.
 However, this is more than a strategic issue.
 It seems to me that place branding has an inherent curse:

 Lack of public engagement + Insufficient knowledge sharing + Inability to inform public that the logo is just a mean to an end = Public resistance…

-Luckily, with the right approach we can solve most of those issues.
+Luckily, with the right approach, we can solve most of these matters.
 Project planning is where we should start…

-The ADKAR might be a useful tool for placebranding projects.
-That said, while it would help increase the success rate of a placebranding project, ADKAR is not enough on its own.
-On our next articles, we will look at the nature and see what we can mimic.
+The ADKAR might be a useful tool for place branding projects.
+That said, while it would help increase the success rate of a place branding project, ADKAR is not enough on its own.
+On our next articles, we will look at nature and see what we can mimic.